 Bilateral Agreements: Sri Lanka has expanded its economic frontiers by signing bilateral agreements with 43 additional countries, which helps facilitate international trade and investment.

-In recent years, taxation policies have evolved, and Sri Lanka passed an Inland Revenue Act in 2017, aiming to streamline tax structures and stipulations conducive to foreign investment.
+In recent years, tax policies have changed.
+In 2017, Sri Lanka passed an Inland Revenue Act.
+This act aims to simplify tax rules and attract foreign investment.
 This act is a pivotal point in Sri Lanka’s efforts to foster a more cohesive fiscal environment.

-The U.S. Embassy and the Sri Lankan embassy in Washington D.C. play critical roles in nurturing this bilateral relationship by facilitating economic dialogue and trade missions that enhance mutual economic interests.
+The U.S. Embassy and the Sri Lankan embassy in Washington D.C. are important for their relationship.
+They help with economic talks and trade missions that support both countries’ economic interests.

 Educational Exchanges

 Educational exchange programs between Sri Lanka and the United States are robust conduits for cultural and knowledge sharing.
-The U.S. Embassy in Sri Lanka regularly sponsors a variety of exchange programs aimed at strengthening ties through educational initiatives.
+The U.S. Embassy in Sri Lanka often sponsors different exchange programs.
+These programs aim to strengthen ties through education.

-One cornerstone program is the Global Undergraduate Exchange Program (Global UGRAD), offering scholarships for Sri Lankan students to engage in non-degree studies in the U.S. for one semester.
-This initiative is part of a broader effort by the Bureau of Educational and Cultural Affairs to develop leaders and foster cross-cultural understanding.
+One key program is the Global Undergraduate Exchange Program (Global UGRAD).
+It offers scholarships for Sri Lankan students to study in the U.S. for one semester.
+This program is part of a larger effort by the Bureau of Educational and Cultural Affairs.
+It aims to develop leaders and promote understanding between cultures.

-Opportunities for U.S. Citizens include programs for cultural, educational, and professional exchanges, as outlined by the United States Department of State.
+Opportunities for U.S. Citizens include programs for cultural, educational, and professional exchanges.
+These are provided by the United States Department of State.
 These programs are designed for U.S. citizens seeking international experience and exposure to Sri Lanka’s rich culture and heritage.

 Program Type